kcw36/thundle/README.md

 ### Pipeline

-This directory provides and ETL pipeline from a community driven API to parquet files.
-This resource can be driven locally or utilise cloud resources depending on user commands.
-INstructions on how to use this directory in full are found in that sub level README.
+This directory provides and ETL pipeline from a community driven API to MongoDB.
+Instructions on how to use this directory in full are found in that sub level README.

+### API

+This directory provides the internal API that queries the MongoDB directory and provides REST endpoints for the quiz frontend to use.

-### Quiz
+### Quiz [IN PROGRESS]

-This directory provides a quiz frontend and backend.
-The quiz can pull from local parquet files or cloud deployed files depending on user commands when it is setup.
+This directory provides a quiz frontend.
+The quiz uses the local API to serve a collection of webpages with quizzes.